truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOClustersSCALE/_index.md

 SCALE has two version of the MinIO application.
 The community version of the S3 application available in the **charts** train of TRUENAS catalog application.
-The MinIO Enterprise version of the application is a smaller version of MinIO that has been tested and polished for a safe and supportable experience for TrueNAS Enterprise customers.
+The MinIO Enterprise version of the application is a smaller version of MinIO that is tested and polished for a safe and supportable experience for TrueNAS Enterprise customers.

 ## Adding the MinIO (Enterprise) App